Well, let’s be honest, there’s probably way more than 7 things that you need to know about your godchild!

 3. Young Children Learn Better

-I remember when I was young easily memorizing long sentences or paragraphs.
+I remember when I was young I could easily memorize long sentences or paragraphs.
 I really struggle to do that these days.

 Maybe there’s just more jammed into my head these days and not much more will fit!
 Actually I think it has more to do with the fact that young children have young brains that are made to learn and absorb information.